bioelectronics-mit/bioelectronics-website-content/content/authors/emily-crespin-uerra/_index.md

 ---
 # Display name
-title: Katherine Lei
+title: Emily Crespin Guerra

 # Username (this should match the folder name)
-authors: katherine-lei
+authors: emily-crespin-guerra

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Graduate Student at Stanford University
+role:

 # Organizations/Affiliations
 organizations: []